mayankdutta/category-wise-problems/uva/README.md

         if (ans != -1)
           return ans;

-        for (int brand = 1; brand <= price[index][0]; brand++)  /* at index,0 we have stored the size of that specific brand. */
+        /* Loop isnt the part of the template, loop is just to access data from the given 2d data,
-          ans = max(ans, ourFunction(CurrentMoney - price[index][CurrentMoney], index + 1));
+         * if data were 1d then we would have gone without loop */ for (int brand = 1; brand <= price[index][0]; brand++)  /* at index,0 we have stored the size of that specific brand. */ ans = max(ans, ourFunction(CurrentMoney - price[index][CurrentMoney], index + 1));